 Cobb and Co coaches would regularly stop here to change horses and refresh passengers before continuing on their journey.
 Today the Lion has been renovated and is a charming tavern and restaurant.

-The Lion of Waterloo opens daily with a wonderful beer garden, den, authentic bar and unique dining room.
-Meals are served nightly.
+The Lion of Waterloo opens daily with a wonderful beer garden, hideaway den, authentic bar and unique open dining room.
+Opens daily 4 pm with meals served from Tuesday to Saturday from 6pm onwards.

 Disabled AssistanceDisabled access available